VR51/GitBuilder/README.md

 ## Donate

-If you find this tool useful, please consider donating:
+If you find this tool useful, please donate:
 - PayPal: https://paypal.me/vr51/

 ## Authors